Monday, June 5, 2017

 PH

-To produce stable leptons from in-migrating photons, the first condensates, the p2s, would have had to be rotating simultaneously about three mutually perpendicular axes, by the assumptions of two posts ago.
+To produce stable leptons from in-migrating photons, the first condensates, the p2s, would have had to be rotating simultaneously about three mutually perpendicular axes.
 If this is impossible for p3 physics, we have to appeal to the possibility of a different physics in p1 for any of these ideas to make sense.

 A "universe" is something like an artist's canvas with a painting in progress on it.
 First, nature makes the blank canvas, and then, in a second stage, puts the information content on it.
 Consider the moon.
 It formed out of orbiting molten spray from the collision of two similarly-sized planetesimals.
 In the molten state, its self-gravity could easily round it up into a perfect sphere which could have solidified with a mostly smooth surface.
 Call this smooth surface the "canvas."
 Subsequently, the very same force of gravity would have brought down meteors to cover the surface in an elaborate pattern of craters.
 Call this the "painting."

 Now consider the neutronium core of a neutron star, viewed as a p4, or small universe.
 The tremendous energy release of the catastrophic gravitational collapse in which it forms homogenizes all the matter into pure neutrons, thought to be a superfluid.
 This creates the "canvas."
-Subsequently, matter and energy from our p3 migrate into the super fluid without enough energy release to homogenize them, producing a "painting" of leptons (our photons), baryons (our leptons), and "uberbaryons" (our baryons).
+Subsequently, matter and energy from our p3 migrate into the superfluid, producing a "painting" of leptons (our photons), baryons (our leptons), and "uberbaryons" (our baryons).
 Indeed, the neutron-star core is actually thought to be not pure neutronium, but neutronium containing a sprinkling of free protons and electrons (as seen in p3, of course).

 No comments: